What’s up money lovers!

 Here’s a short video on ’em if you prefer watching vs reading:

-One of the main ways you can take action is through their Bill Negotiation & Lowering service, where you can give them permission to negotiate and cancel any of your recurring services on your behalf.
+One of the main ways you can take action is through their Bill Negotiation & Lowering service, where you can give Clarity app permission to negotiate and cancel any of your recurring services on your behalf.
 They do this by applying discounts or coupons that you may be entitled to but didn’t even know about.
+They help you make smart decisions!

 If they’re successful in cutting down the costs, they keep 33% of the savings as their commission, leaving you with the other 2/3rds of the difference.
 Win-win for all.
 And of course, they never change your contract or commit you to anything unless you’ve approved it after getting all the info.